 Sickle Cell Disease

-(Hb S Disease)
+(Hemoglobin S Disease)

-People usually have anemia and jaundice.
+People always have anemia and sometimes jaundice.

-Worsening anemia, fever, and shortness of breath with pain in the long bones, abdomen, and chest indicate sickle cell crisis.
+Worsening anemia, fever, and shortness of breath with pain in the long bones, abdomen, and chest can indicate sickle cell crisis.

 A special blood test called electrophoresis can be used to determine whether people have sickle cell disease.